wombleton/gitlaw-nz/acts/J/Juries Act 1981.md

 *   (1) In this section, _majority verdict_ means, in relation to a jury that, at the time of its verdict, consists of a certain number of jurors, a verdict agreed to by at least three-fourths of them.

-    (2) The Court may accept a majority verdict in a civil case if---
+    (2) The court may accept a majority verdict in a civil case if---

     *   (a) the jury, having retired to consider its verdict, has deliberated for at least 4 hours; and

     *   (b) the jurors have not reached a unanimous verdict; and

-    *   (c) the foreperson of the jury has stated in open Court---
+    *   (c) the foreperson of the jury has stated in open court---

         *   (i) that there is no probability of the jury reaching a unanimous verdict; and